Culture for Educators

 Foundations of Culture

-This module provides techniques to identify diverse cultures and cultural practices in school populations, assess the impacts of culture on learning and communication between school and home, and provide a school environment that is welcoming to different cultures.
+This course provides techniques to identify diverse cultures and cultural practices in school populations, assess the impacts of culture on learning and communication between school and home, and provide a school environment that is welcoming to different cultures.
 You will explore stereotypes, biases and conflict styles in different cultures, and their effects on learning.

 - Understand and apply knowledge about cultural values and beliefs in the context of teaching and learning.